sanskrit/raw_etexts_english/blogs/manasataramgini/2006/12/2006-12-26_anandrao-bhosle.md

 Khan was completely surrounded by the former.
 He secretly sent a message to Prataprao saying that he had no intention to fight Shivaji and was only making a show.
 Prataprao foolishly fell to the ploy and let Bahlol Khan go scotch-free.

-Prataprao then continued on to invade the Kanada country.
+Prataprao then continued on to invade the Kannada country.
 Bahlol Khan retaliated with a replenished army and defeated the Maratha army.
 A little later on vijaya dashami day Shivaji worshiped bhavAnI and initiated a new campaign as he saw it as holy moment for war.
-He invaded the Kanada country again with the aim of taking both the uplands and the coast, when he got the news that Bahlol, who was let off by his Sarnobat, was returning to attack him.
+He invaded the Kannada country again with the aim of taking both the uplands and the coast, when he got the news that Bahlol, who was let off by his Sarnobat, was returning to attack him.
 Furious, Shivaji sent a stinging letter to Prataprao that he need not show his face again until